Phlanka Logo

 SMDI

 Exports the composite specular/metallic/glossiness texture.
-Has a Customise button next to it — see SMDI Channels.
+Has a Customise button — see SMDI Channels.

 NOHQ